 The following actions can be assigned to each of the buttons mentioned before.
+Note that some actions require additional equipment to be connected to the CAN bus to be operational.

+- Not used means that this shortcut is not in use.
 Autopilot menu is a shortcut to the Nesis autopilot menu.
-See section 11.5 on page 102.

-Autopilot disable is a shortcut to the autopilot disable command.

-Autopilot level is a shortcut to the autopilot level command.

-Logbook is a shortcut to logbook actions.

-Settings is a shortcut to the user options page.

-Near airfields is a shortcut to the list of nearest airfields.

-Waypoints is a shortcut to the waypoint selection window.

-User Wayppoints is a shortcut to user waypoint selection window.

-${\tt Set}$ ${\tt marker}$ is a shortcut to the marker setting command.

-Home is a shortcut to the default (home) screen.

-Alarms is a shortcut to the alarms window.
+See section 12.8 on page 120. - Autopilot level is a shortcut to the autopilot level command. - Autopilot disable is a shortcut to the autopilot disable command. - Logbook is a shortcut to logbook actions. - Settings is a shortcut to the user options page. - Near airfields is a shortcut to the list of nearest airfields. - Waypoints is a shortcut to the waypoint selection window. - User Wayppoints is a shortcut to user waypoint selection window. - Set marker is a shortcut to the marker setting command. - Home screen is a shortcut to the default (home) screen. - Alarms is a shortcut to the alarms window. - Video resize enlarges or shrinks the video subwindow. - $\bullet$ Next page switches to the next page same as pager button.

+Figure 64: Unit selection window example.

+Available units

+feet, meters

+ft/min, m/s

+NM, km, mi(les)

+kts, km/h, mph

+kts, km/h, m/s

+hPa, inHg

+bar, psi

+°C, °F

+liters, US gallons

+l/h, gal/h

+RPM, %

+RPM, %

+Table 9: Available units for the individual physical quantity.

-7.3.2 Units
+8.3.2 Units

-Nesis uses several units for different physical quantities like distance, velocity, mass, volume, etc. Table 8 shows available units.
+Nesis uses several units for different physical quantities like distance, velocity, mass, volume, etc. Table 9 shows available units.
 The quantities are grouped according to their function.